list

 Sorts the list in place, and returns the list.

-Sorts the list in place, based on the output of calling a 'key' function for each value, and returns the list.
-The function result is cached, so it's only called once per value.
+Sorts the list in place, based on the output of calling a key function for each of the list's elements, and returns the list.

 Example